GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 ### VPC Peering
 VPC peering for hub and spoke vs Shared VPC - in terms of workload separation.
 Expand on https://cloud.google.com/architecture/landing-zones/decide-network-design#option-2 in https://cloud.google.com/architecture/landing-zones#what-is-a-google-cloud-landing-zone
+#### Issues
+GCP has a default limit of 25 to AWS limit of 50 VPC peering connections.
+#### Alternatives
+Investigate alternatives like VPN tunnelling (essentially GC-TIP but internal).
+Looks at above L4 network separation via namespaces (K8S to start).
+Look at verifying that the shared VPC model (analog to the Transit Gateway from 2019) does not have network separation even though we can use 1:1 project/subnet pairing as an alternative.
+#### Decision

 #### Links
 - AWS = 50 (modifiable)